-Attempts at directly linking conclusions to the question are made Attempts at directly linking conclusions to the question are made A well-constructed essay, but fails to adequately address the specified question Treatment of the topic is rather superficial or unfocused in places May be too narrow in scope There may be too high a degree of description, without adequate analysis and interpretation.
-Arguments lack adequate depth or support• Occasional errors of fact, which do not invalidate the main arguments• Several sections are poorly written Reasonably well-focused on the specified question Demonstrates a reasonably good understanding of the topic area A broad body of relevant literature is adequately used Some well-argued points/perspectives, with some balanced discussion Upper Attempts are made to link discussions to the literature 55-59 The analysis of the literature is lacking in depth• Some arguments and/or analyses are individually incomplete or rather pedestrian • Not all aspects of the specified question are adequately addressed Some signs of confusion and/or small factual or analytical errors• Occasional sections may be badly written, or might not be relevant to the main argument • +Sound, well-presented and clearly structured Addresses all aspects of the chosen topic or question directly •Clear understanding of subject material and relevant theoretical frameworks • •Significant body of literature is well represented and referenced Lower Arguments are sustained and presented within a logical framework 60-64 Discussion is solid and well-supported by the literature Consultsions are generally well forward, showing good level of angagement with the material Conclusions are generally well-focused, showing good level of engagement with the material Occasional gaps in background material and/or literature cited Not all sections are well-focused on the question 2i Discussions/conclusions contain small degree of ambiguity 21 Clear signs of well-directed effort, and in particular evidence of deeper engagement with literature, including novel insight •Good breadth of knowledge demonstrated Points of discussion are well-supported Upper •High degree of clarity of explanation 65-69 •Cautious and accurate analysis and interpretation of relevant material Presentation is careful with few linguistic or other errors Minor gaps in background material and/or literature cited • Minor deviation in focus• Well-balanced and comprehensive treatment of the chosen topic or question Arguments are clear, analytical, sustained, structured A good range and depth of material to support arguments Lower No significant errors of fact, analysis, or misunderstandings of concepts 70-79 Demonstrates a clear awareness and understanding of current literature •Evidence of original thinking or insight based on an evaluation of the evidence •May feature novel analyses of existing data or generation and analysis of relevant new data Well-written, orderly, convincing and interesting to read st •An excellent essay which may, in principle, be of publishable standard 1 st Middle 80-89 Incisive elucidation of theory or models Highly arguments Highly organised evidence-based original arguments Critical synthesis of a substantial body of evidence Critical synthesis of a substantial body of evidence Penetrating analysis of existing ideas and/or data and/or new data, supporting perceptive Penetrating analysis of existing ideas and/or data and/or new data, supporting perceptive conclusions •A truly outstanding essay which may, in principle, be of publishable standard Upper 90-100 •A truly outstanding essay which may, in principle, be of publishable standard •Evidence of novel ideas and originality of approach •Exceptionally deep critical understanding of the issues •Synthesizes and makes expert use of wide-ranging relevant material •Thought-provoking and challenging
+1 Attanguta at diseast, liming an advate mate the second of • Attempts at directly linking conclusions to the question are made • A well-constructed essay, but fails to a dequately address the specified question Treatment of the topic is rather superficial or unfocused in places ● May be too narrow in scope ● There may be too high a degree of description, without a dequate a nalysis and interpretation Arguments lack a dequate depth or support • Occasional errors of fact, which do not invalidate the main arguments • Several sections are poorly written • Reasonably well-focused on the specified question • Demonstrates a reasonably good understanding of the topic area • A broad body of relevant literature is adequately used •Some well-argued points/perspectives, with some balanced discussion Upper • Attempts are made to link discussions to the literature 55-59 The analysis of the literature is lacking in depth• Some arguments and/or analyses are individually incomplete or rather pedestrian Not all aspects of the specified question are adequately addressed or Not all aspects of the specified question are a dequately addressed ● Some signs of confusion and/or small factual or analytical errors ● Occasionals ections may be badly written, or might not be relevant to the main argument • Sound, well-presented and clearly structured Addresses all aspects of the chosen topic or question directly •Clear understanding of subject material and relevant theoretical frameworks • Significant body of literature is well represented and referenced Lower • Arguments are sustained and presented within a logical framework Lower 60-64 • Discussion is solid and well-supported by the literature 00-04 • Conclusions are generally well-focused, showing good level of engagement with the material Occasional gaps in background material and/or literature cited • 2i Not all sections are well-focused on the question • Discussions/conclusions contains mall degree of ambiguity • •Clear signs of well-directed effort, and in particular evidence of deeper engagement with literature, including novel insight Good breadth of knowledge demonstrated Points of discussion are well-supported Upper High degree of clarity of explanation 65-69 Cautious and accurate analysis and interpretation of relevant material • Presentation is careful with few linguistic or other errors Minor gaps in background material and/or literature cited• Minor deviation in focus ● Well-balanced and comprehensive treatment of the chosen topic or question Arguments are gloss another all sustained attractured.
+Arguments are clear, a nalytical, s ustained, structured A good range and depth of material to s upport arguments Lower 70-79 No significant errors of fact, a nalysis, or misunderstandings of concepts Demonstrates a clear a wareness and understanding of current literature • Evidence of original thinking or insight based on an evaluation of the evidence May feature novel analyses of existing data or generation and analysis of relevant new data Well-written, orderly, convincing and interesting to read 1 st •An excellent essay which may, in principle, be of publishable standard 1 Middle 80-89 •Incisive elucidation of theory or models Highly organised evidence-based original arguments Critical synthesis of a substantial body of evidence On a testing analysis of a visiting i does and for dots and for new data synthesis are a recentive. • Penetrating analysis of existing i deas and/or data and/or new data, supporting perceptive conclusions • A truly outstanding essay which may, in principle, be of publishable standard Evidence of novel ideas and originality of approach Upper 90-100 Exceptionally deep critical understanding of the issues Synthesizes and makes expert use of wide-ranging relevant material •Thought-provoking and challenging •